On a Spectrum-level Splitting of the $BP \langle 2 \rangle$-Cooperations Algebra: Background

-In \cref{sec:equiv}, we will start by recalling some basic facts about modules and comodules over finite graded coalgebras which will be used througout this paper.
-In \cref{ext:shear}, we will review the shearing isomorphism and some related results from homological algebra.
+In \cref{sec:equiv}, we will start by reviewing some basic facts about comodules over finite graded coalgebras which will be used throughout this paper.
 In \cref{sec:BPn}, we will recall the homology of $BP\n$.
-In \cref{maps}, we will combine the results of \cref{ext:shear} and \cref{sec:BPn} to show that the proof of \cref{thm:main} can be reduced to showing that a family of maps can be lifted to the level of spectra.
+In \cref{maps}, we will discuss the well-known $E(n)_{*}$-comodule splitting

-\subsection{Equivalence of Categories}
+\subsection{Equivalence of categories}